Cupertino

 Accommodate the Regional Housing Needs Allocation (RHNA).

-Continue to provide adequate capacity through the Land Use Element and Zoning Ordinance to accommodate the RHNA allocation, monitor development standards, monitor sites inventory, and monitor development activity on Housing Opportunity Sites.
+The City continued to provide adequate capacity through the Land Use Element and Zoning Ordinance to accommodate the RHNA allocation, monitor development standards, monitor sites inventory, and monitor development activity on Housing Opportunity Sites.
 City is currently working on the 6th Cycle of the Housing Element.

 Ongoing: 2014-2022